Frequently Asked Questions:

 Question: Is this program the only pathway to medical school from The College of New Jersey?

 Answer: No it is not!
 For over 30 years our graduating seniors have been successfully admitted to a wide variety of US medical schools.
 The vast majority of our pre-meds are NOT in the Seven-Year program.
-Over the last five years, about 75% of traditional medical school applicants from TCNJ have gained entry into one or more US medical schools. (i.e., Case Western, Duke, Dartmouth, Drexel, University of Pennsylvania, Johns Hopkins, Jefferson, University of Virginia, University of Maryland, University of Alabama, Tulane, Mt.
+Over the last five years, about 65% or more of traditional medical school applicants from TCNJ have gained entry into one or more US medical schools. (i.e., Case Western, Duke, Dartmouth, Drexel, University of Pennsylvania, Johns Hopkins, Jefferson, University of Virginia, University of Maryland, University of Alabama, Tulane, Mt.
 Sinai, Einstein, NY Medical College, SUNY-Syracuse, Temple, NYU, Pennsylvania State-Hershey, Columbia, Washington University and of course, New Jersey Medical School and Robert Wood Johnson Medical School).

 We also participate in the Early Assurance Program with SUNY at Buffalo School of Medicine, in which highly qualified students apply as sophomores, and accepted students finish the four-year degree at TCNJ without having to take the MCAT.
 New York state residency status can be earned by the start of your second year at the medical school (in-state tuition is significantly more affordable).
 For more information on this program, visit www.smbs.buffalo.edu/ome.